-- (b) are secured to the foundations and supports to prevent any movement between the container and the associated pipe work or attachments to prevent- - (i) damage to the container, the associated pipe work or attachments; and - (ii) a notifiable incident.
+- (a) have stable foundations and supports; and - (b) are secured to the foundations and supports to prevent any movement between the container and the associated pipe work or attachments to prevent- - (i) damage to the container, the associated pipe work or attachments; and - (ii) a notifiable incident.

-- (a) in the case of an individual-\$1 250; or - (b) in the case of a body corporate-\$6 000. - Note Strict liability applies to each physical element of each offence under this regulation, unless otherwise stated (see s 6A).
+Note Strict liability applies to each physical element of each offence under this regulation, unless otherwise stated (see s 6A).